 Free tool to help detect 'fake' Amazon and TripAdvisor reviews

 Online reviews have changed the face of shopping and travel.
-Whether you're after an inflatable flamingo, Halloween costume or honeymoon hotel, it's possible to instantly mine the online opinions of swathes of people.
+Whether you're after headphones, an inflatable flamingo, or a honeymoon hotel, it's possible to instantly mine the online opinions of swathes of people.
 But can you trust everything you read?

 Sadly, the anonymous nature of the web means businesses and individuals can pervert the review system to their advantage, faking popularity for profit.